4 March 2021

 We bet that Cadbury featured in many households throughout 2020.
 There’s no better comfort food than choccy.

 Just like the limited edition Caramilk was an epic throwback, so too is their brand redesign.
 The new Cadbury wordmark nods to their history as it takes inspiration from the hand of the founder of Cadbury, John Cadbury.

 The change was brought with digital execution and enhanced romanticism.
 It links the brand to its beginnings and emphasises its authenticity.

 Hot Tip: Sometimes looking back is the best way to innovate.
 Take your original branding and give it new life.

 This was one of our standout brand redesigns that we delivered in 2020.

 Black Diamond is a staffing agency who engaged us to fully refresh their brand.
 Initially, their brand name held no significance.
-But after a thorough refresh and brand story by us, we breathed new meaning and fresh life into their brand.
+But after a thorough refresh and content guidelines by us, we breathed new meaning and fresh life into their brand.

 The concept of playing cards felt right to us as Black Diamond is a jack of all trades and a master of one — brand amplification.
 Just like a deck of cards to a magician, Black Diamond is the practicality behind creating magic.

 Their fresh logo embodies these connotations and is a modern upgrade from what they had previously.
 Plus it looks great on shirts and tote bags!